wax-office-of-inspector-general/waxguilds/reports/sentnlagents/latest.md

 **Update**:

-We completed a security audit for Greeneosio, Blokcrafters
+We completed a security audit for EOSarabia and Ledgerwise.

 ---
 ### 🔐 Smart Contract Audits